FEntwumS/FEntwumS.NetlistViewer/README.md

 automatically generate a netlist using yosys and then display it in a new tab.
 You can zoom using your mouse wheel, clicking and dragging with the left mouse button pans the view and left-clicking on an entity will either expand or collapse it (depending on whether the entity is collapsed or not).

+Left-clicking on a cell will open the corresponding HDL file.
+Synthesized Verilog code is opened for VHDL designs at the moment.
+Future work will enable the direct opening of the corresponding VHDL file.

 ### Viewing a generated netlist